red-car-nz/Video_Camera/README.md

 # Video camera
-Video camera with PIR sensor
+Video camera with PIR sensor for an ESP32-CAM device.